antrea-io/antrea/docs/antrea-network-policy.md

     Example:
     2020/11/02 22:21:21.148395 AntreaPolicyAppTierIngressRule AntreaNetworkPolicy:default/test-anp Allow 61800 SRC: 10.0.0.4 DEST: 10.0.0.5 60 TCP
 ```

+**`appliedTo` per Rule**: A ClusterNetworkPolicy ingress or egress rule may
+optionally contain the `appliedTo` field.
+Semantically, the `appliedTo` field
+per rule is similar to the `appliedTo` field at the policy level, except that
+it is valid for that rule itself, as opposed to spanning over all the rules.
+If used, the `appliedTo` field must be set for all the rules existing in the
+policy and cannot be set along with `appliedTo` at policy level.

 ### Behavior of *to* and *from* selectors